The samango monkeys of Hogsback

 Their versatility lies in the fact that they can ferment food in both the fore- and the hindgut.
 Fruit gets digested in the foregut (stomach), while leaves, which take a lot longer, and require symbiotic bacteria for their digestion, get shunted into the caecum, a large pocket attached to the colon.

 Since they appear to be so catholic in their tastes, it is indeed a puzzle as to why C. m. labiatus is confined to Afromontane forests; why can't they survive in other kinds of wooded habitats?
-This is a question a joint team from the Universities of Fort Hare and Palermo (Sicily) are hoping to answer in a collaborative research project starting in 2008.
+This is a question a joint team from the Universities of Fort Hare and Palermo (Sicily) are hoping to answer in a collaborative research project.